The direct overnight Eurostar Ski Train is a very simple way to get two extra days on the slopes of the Tarentaise region of the French Alps.

 Step 2: Transfer to your resort

 Once you arrive, it's a relatively short transfer the train station to the ski resort.
-These transfers are typically between 25 minutes and 45 minutes, and are far shorter than airport transfers - which can take 1.5 - three hours - or even longer.
+These transfers are typically between 25 minutes and 45 minutes, and are far shorter than airport transfers - which can take anywhere from 1.5 to 3 hours - or even longer.

 Make sure that your chalet, hotel or apartment will be open for you when you arrive, so you are not hanging about in resort when nothing is open.